danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="auth.checkRecoveryPassword.html" name="auth.checkRecoveryPassword">Check if the 2FA recovery code sent using auth.requestPasswordRecovery is valid, before passing it to auth.recoverPassword: auth.checkRecoveryPassword</a>

+* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#isforum-mixed-peer-bool" name="isForum">Check if the specified peer is a forum: isForum</a>

 * <a href="messages.checkChatInvite.html" name="messages.checkChatInvite">Check the validity of a chat invite link and get basic info about it: messages.checkChatInvite</a>

 * <a href="messages.checkHistoryImportPeer.html" name="messages.checkHistoryImportPeer">Check whether chat history exported from another chat app can be imported into a specific Telegram chat, click here for more info »: messages.checkHistoryImportPeer</a>